 As for the hoops, there are two of them, a 4 x 4 and a 6 x 10.
 Again, a beginner would have no problem installing them, although it can be an extremely tedious task with some other embroidery machines.
 All you need to do is snap them where they need to be and boom, the installation is complete.

 The manual has a lot of useful information that WILL help you get around most of the “user” errors.
 Many of the bad reviews you may find about this product seem to be a result of not reading the manual and encountering a plethora of user errors due to that.

-Apart from the designs that come pre-installed with the XL-400, you can also download more from the internet.
-Something the more advanced sewers would be pleased to know is that the XL-400 wouldn’t have a problem reading most design formats under the sun, be it HUS, PES, FHE, DST, VP3 and many more.
+Apart from the designs that come pre-installed with the 9960, you can also download more from the internet.
+Something the more advanced sewers would be pleased to know is that the 9960 wouldn’t have a problem reading most design formats under the sun, be it HUS, PES, FHE, DST, VP3, and many more.

-There’s also a lot of customization available with respect to the speed and other controls.
+There’s also a lot of customization available with respect to speed and other controls.

 Finally, I’m almost outraged at the fact that there seem to be so many unfair negative reviews for this product.
 To be very honest I wouldn’t be surprised if many of them turn out to be fake reviews by competitors or something like that.